 It is quite amazing how close to our current times was the cooking and eating habits of the ancient Romans.
 As their diet was healthy, mainly made of vegetables, fruits, bread, cheese, and seafood, I am sure I would have been happy to live during these ancient times.

 Although I am not sure I would have gone to any of the Apicius banquets, not a fan of what he called “delicacy”.

 To find out more about food in ancient Rome, you can read the article about Trajan’s market: the first shopping mall in history.

 Moving forward in time you can find out more about the development of the Roman markets to the current time in the article: A Historic Walk Through The Charm Of Romans Market

 Hope you find this article helpful, please if you have any questions, write them in the comments below and I will be happy to respond and help.
+For more information, you can visit the category: Italian food traditions.
 You can find delicious ideas if you FOLLOW ME on Facebook, YouTube, Pinterest and Instagram or sign up to my newsletter.